 Effective teaching: 10 tips on what works and what doesn’t

 The question of what makes Frett Board a great teacher has been around for a long time.
-It’s an inquiry that poses many problems because there’s simply no set recipe for success, and different approaches work for different professionals and students.
+It’s an inquiry that poses many problems because there’s no set recipe for success, and different approaches work for professionals and students.
 The Sutton Trust has published a report that reviews the research into effective teaching, finding that popular practices, such as lavishing praise on students or allowing them to discover key things for themselves, actually have no grounding in research.
-The author of the report, professor Robert Coe from Durham University, says this is a “starter kit” for thinking about what makes good teaching.
+The report’s author, Professor Robert Coe from Durham University, says this is a “starter kit” for thinking about what makes good teaching.
 So, what does the report recommend?
-Here are 10 salient points to take away:
+Here are ten salient points to take away:

 1. Know your subject

-The report, which looked at more than 200 pieces of research, found that there were six main elements to great teaching, and one of the most important ones was subject knowledge.
-It may seem obvious, but the report found that the best teachers have a deep knowledge of their subject, and if that falls below a certain point, it has a “significant impact” on students’ learning.
+The report, which reviewed more than 200 pieces of research, found six main elements of great teaching, and one of the most important ones was subject knowledge.
+It may seem obvious, but the report found that the best teachers have a deep understanding of their subject, and if that understanding falls below a certain point, it has a “significant impact” on students’ learning.
 Targeted help for teachers, giving them an understanding of particular areas where their knowledge is weak, could be effective.

 2. Praise can do more harm than good

-The wrong kind of praise can be harmful to students, the report found.
+The report found that the wrong kind of praise can harm students.
 Several studies conducted by education experts, including Carol Dweck, professor of psychology at Stanford University, and Auckland University professors John Hattie and Helen Timperley, have observed this.

-The report adds the caveat that the findings are open to interpretation; however, teachers can do things well or badly, and some methods are not appropriate in all circumstances.
+The report adds that the findings are open to interpretation; however, teachers can do things well or badly, and some methods are inappropriate in all circumstances.

 3. Instruction matters

 The quality of teaching has a big impact on students’ achievement from poorer backgrounds, and effective questioning and assessment are at the heart of great teaching.
-This involves giving enough time for children to practice new skills and introducing learning progressively.
-Defining effective teaching isn’t easy, the report conceded, but research always returns to the fact that student progress is the yardstick by which teacher quality should be assessed.
+This involves giving enough time for children to practice new skills and progressively introduce learning.
+The report conceded that defining effective teaching isn’t easy, but research always returns to the fact that student progress is the yardstick by which teacher quality should be assessed.

 4. Teacher beliefs count

-Teachers do certain things in the classroom and what they hope to achieve affects student progress.
-Mike Askew, the author of Effective Teachers of Numeracy, found that beliefs about the nature of maths and what it means to understand it and teachers’ ideas about how children learn and their role in that process were an important factor in how effective they were.
+Teachers do certain things in the classroom, and what they hope to achieve affects student progress.
+Mike Askew, the author of Effective Teachers of Numeracy, found that beliefs about the nature of maths and what it means to understand it and teachers’ ideas about how children learn and their role in that process were important factors in their effectiveness.

-Evidence to support this is not conclusive, however.
-A study by professor Steve Higgins of Durham University and the University of Newcastle upon Tyne’s David Moseley about teacher beliefs in ICT did not find a convincing relationship between beliefs and pupil progress.
+However, there is no evidence to support this.
+A study by Professor Steve Higgins of Durham University and the University of Newcastle upon Tyne’s David Moseley about teacher beliefs in ICT did not find a convincing relationship between beliefs and pupil progress.

 5. Think about teacher-student relationships

-This may also seem obvious, but the interactions teachers have with students have a big impact on learning – as well as the “classroom climate.”
-The report said that it was important to create a classroom environment that was “constantly demanding more” while affirming students’ self-worth.
+This may also seem obvious, but teachers’ interactions with students greatly impact learning and the “classroom climate.”
+The report said it was important to create a classroom environment that was “constantly demanding more” while affirming students’ self-worth.
 A student’s success should be attributed to effort rather than ability.

 READ MORE :